CloudLabs-Samples/EduLabs/Demo/fabric/pre-requisites.md

-# Getting-started

-## Enable and use Microsoft Fabric
+# Enable and use Microsoft Fabric

 Before you can explore the end-to-end capabilities of Microsoft Fabric, you must enable the Microsoft Fabric: